top of page

 We’re a friendly bunch of musicians who love playing ambitious repertoire in a fun and relaxed setting.
 Our concerts might feature anything from fiery Russian symphonies to hidden gems you’ve (probably) never heard live before.

-We love championing new voices: working with local artists, giving RAM students their first shot at soloist glory, and even commissioning brand-new works (our first one lands in 2025 — watch this space!)
+We love championing new voices: working with local artists, giving RAM students their first shot at soloist glory, and commissioning brand-new works.
 When it comes to conductors, we’re also helping the next generation take the podium.

 Above all, CLO is about community.
 We make music together, we make decisions together, and we head to the pub together after rehearsals.
 If you’re after great music, good laughs, and a say in how your orchestra runs — you’ve found your people.